 In the ClassroomForm Time Ideas is perfect for daily review and bell work as students arrive in class or as a quick review at the end of class.
 Print out different pages for use during quiet times or send home for absentee students to complete.
 This site is excellent for enrichment.
 Include it on your class web page for students to access both in and out of class.
 Substitutes will love the handy ideas on this site!

 Grades6 to 12

 In the ClassroomUse Zip Lookup to compare and contrast any areas of the United States using several different categories.
 Use this site as an anticipatory set or "activator" to introduce a unit or lesson on states and communities on a projector or interactive whiteboard.
 Include it in discussions of politics and election strategies or local and state government.
-Have students create a simple infographic sharing their findings using Easel.ly, reviewed here or Venngage reviewed here.
-Have students create maps using Animaps (reviewed here).
-Students can add information learned using the zipcode, other text, images, and location stops.
+Have students create a simple infographic sharing their findings using Venngage reviewed here.
+Have students create maps using MapHub, reviewed here.
+Students can add information learned using the zipcode, other text, icons, URLs, images, and location stops.

 Grades6 to 12

 In the ClassroomIntroduce Earth Null School on your interactive whiteboard or projector during a unit on weather.
 Then have students explore this site independently or in small groups.
 View and track information from this site for your school's location.
 If you Skype with a class in a different location, Earth Null School is a perfect addition to comparing and contrasting weather information with your partner class!
 Use an online tool such as Interactive Two Circle Venn Diagram (reviewed here) to compare weather at any two locations.